 Qualification is not based on medical diagnosis, instead, it is based on the institutional level of care the child requires.
 Title 42 Code of Federal Regulations outlines the criteria used to determine eligibility.

 Below you will find a step-by-step guide explaining how to apply for Katie Beckett Deeming Waiver in Georgia.
 If you qualify for Katie Beckett, you may also qualify for a program which pays your family’s entire health insurance premium.
-Contact us for additional information.
+This information is provided when you request a copy of the application below.

 Benefits of the Katie Beckett Deeming Waiver